sl424/waybar/README.md

 A fork of the waybar-modules from https://gitlab.com/krathalan/waybar-modules

+# changes

+new makefile target for a 2nd battery on the thinkpads include battery idle state

 # waybar-modules
 A repository of C programs I use for custom waybar modules.